raiden-network/workshop/README.md

 #### Tell the rest

 You should now have running Raiden node.
-From here you can join the ETHSingaporeTokens network.
+From here you can join the Darmstadt-Hackathon-TokenETHSingaporeTokens network.
 We recommend posting your address in the gitter channel if you want to try it out with someone else hacking on Raiden.
-You can also check out how the network is growing by checking out the [Raiden Explorer](https://kovan.explorer.raiden.network/tokens/0x98a345f06e3A5DFe28EE0af38dd0780b4C0ed73B) for the ETHSingaporeToken.
+You can also check out how the network is growing by checking out the [Raiden Explorer](https://kovan.explorer.raiden.network/tokens/0x98a345f06e3A5DFe28EE0af38dd0780b4C0ed73B) for the ETHDarmstadtToken.

 ### API commands: